Honeymoon Special

 Drives usually last 3 to 4 hours, with a stop mid-way for coffee, snacks, and to stretch your legs in a scenic spot.
 Afternoon game drives begin around 4 PM, ending with sundowners in the bush as the sun sets – a safari-must!

 No two drives are the same.
-You might spot elephants crossing your path, lions lounging in the shade, or a leopard slipping silently through the trees.
 Your expert guide will help you track and interpret the bush with care and respect.

 Want to dive deeper into what a full day on safari looks like?
 Discover more about what “A Day on Safari with African Bush Camps looks like.